CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: Introduction

-Emulating a 3D 21-cm field is quite a challenging task.
+Emulating a 3D 21-cm field is quite challenging.
 Recovering the morphological features at large and small scales in the emulated field is very difficult for any neural network architecture.
-Furthermore, the 21-cm field is a non-Gaussian field; thus, there is a strong correlation between different scales in the fields, and this correlation influences the evolution of the morphological features on different scales as the reionization progresses.
-Therefore, one needs to develop a field emulator with an architecture capable of capturing these correlations within the field, which turns out to be a very complex task due to the nature of the field.
+Furthermore, the nonlinear evolution of the 21-cm signal, arising from the coupling of physical processes across different spatial scales, generates strong multiscale correlations and results in a highly non-Gaussian field.
+These correlations strongly influence how morphological features develop as reionization progresses.
+Therefore, one needs to develop a field emulator with an architecture capable of capturing these correlations within the field, which is a very complex task given the nature of the field.

-There are a few works in the literature that focus on emulating the reionization simulation using neural networks \cite{Chardin_2019, Korber_2023, Zhao_2023}.
+There are a few works in the literature that focus on emulating the HI signal simulation using neural networks \cite{Chardin_2019, Korber_2023, Zhao_2023, Hothi2025Reioinization, Mishra2025Reionization, Diao2025Reionization}.
 Two prominent efforts in this regard are \texttt{PINION} (Physics-Informed Neural Network for reIONization) \cite{Korber_2023} and \texttt{CRADLE} (Cosmological Reionization And Deep LEarning) \cite{Chardin_2019}.
-These two approaches of emulating the reionization field consider IGM gas density and source field as inputs to predict the hydrogen ionization fraction or the time of the first reionization of each emulation pixel as the output.
-Both of these emulators employ a convolutional neural network (CNN) architecture for the emulation of the target field.
+These two approaches of emulating the reionization field consider the IGM gas density and source field as inputs to predict the hydrogen ionization fraction or the time of the first reionization of each emulation pixel as the output.
+Both emulators suffer from distinct but important limitations. \texttt{PINION} reconstructs the ionization field by dividing the input gas and source density fields into sub-cubes and making localized predictions (cf. section 4.2 of \cite{Korber_2023}), which allows the model to capture small-scale features; however, since the entire field is not processed simultaneously, it struggles to capture large-scale correlations. \texttt{CRADLE}, on the other hand, is based on an autoencoder-style convolutional neural network that operates on 2D slices of the input fields, making independent predictions for each slice and combining them to construct the 3D field.
+Due to this slicing approach, it is difficult to capture the influence of ionizing sources across different slices.
+Although Gaussian kernel smoothing is applied to compensate for this effect, it leads to an underestimation of small-scale features in the output signal.

+Therefore, neither of these models can simultaneously capture the large-scale and small-scale features of the reionization map and the inherent complex and time-evolving correlations between them.
+These emulators are trained on computationally expensive radiative transfer simulations; therefore, it is very difficult to generate a large training dataset for multiple reionization histories by changing the reionization parameters.
+As a result, these models are typically trained for a fixed reionization history.
+Moreover, since these architectures are designed to condition primarily on input fields rather than explicitly on reionization parameters, they are not suitable for field-level inference of reionization parameters without proper architectural modifications.